About me

 Private Practice

-Hello, my name is Cara and I am an experienced Therapeutic Counsellor currently working with individuals in Private Practice (Chesham and Aylesbury) and for Cruse Bereavement Care.
-As part of my work in Private Practice and with Cruse I have experience of seeing clients covering a range of different issues in various settings including in the home, in centres and in schools; primary and secondary.
+Hello, my name is Cara and I am an experienced Therapeutic Counsellor (12 plus years), Certified Online and Telephone Counsellor, currently working full time with individuals in Private Practice (Chesham).
+With my work in Private Practice and in the past for Cruse Bereavement Support I have experience of seeing clients, individuals and groups, for a number of different reasons in various settings including in the home, in centres and in schools; primary and secondary.

 Counselling

 I am very aware how we can all struggle on day after day or even years without ever seeking out any proper support for ourselves.
-Counselling can offer the support during these difficult and challenging periods.
-These periods of our lives could include times when we may be feeling a bit down or ‘blue’, may have recently been bereaved, given a diagnosis or developed anxiety, depression or an illness.
+Counselling can offer the support and provide the space in your life during these difficult and challenging periods.
+These periods of our lives could include times when we may be feeling a bit down or ‘blue’, confused, may feel a bit stuck, may have recently been bereaved, given a diagnosis or developed anxiety, depression or an illness.
 Counselling can also be beneficial if you are experiencing concerns about an upcoming life event, the future or something is troubling you from the past.

-We all experience and process feelings, emotions, thoughts and life events in individual ways and as a person-centred counsellor the way I work with you will therefore be unique and tailored to you whether it’s short term, 1 session, a few sessions or longer term.
-I work in collaboration with you to identify and address your needs.
-I can work in the ‘here and now’, with past events or future worries.
+We all experience and process feelings, emotions, thoughts and life events in individual ways.
+The way I work with you will therefore be unique and tailored to you whether it’s short term, 1 session, a few sessions or longer term.
+I work in collaboration with you to identify and address your needs this could be working in the ‘here and now’, with past events and/or future worries.

 How Counselling Can Help

-By choosing a person-centred therapeutic relationship I will ensure we build a therapeutic space individual to you where you will feel safe, supported and accepted for any changes you want to make.
+By choosing a person-centred therapeutic relationship I will ensure we build a therapeutic space individual to you where you will feel safe to talk, supported to explore any thoughts and feelings you may be experiencing and accepted for any changes you want to make.

-Counselling can help you pinpoint and understand meaning behind your feelings, emotions and behaviours.
-It can also address any personal development concerns you may have, it can provide clarity and personal understanding, you can also gain personal insights, develop strategies, identify goals and increase self-acceptance, self-awareness, self-esteem and self-expression.
+Counselling can help you pinpoint and understand meaning behind your feelings, thoughts, emotions and behaviours.
+It can also help you make sense of your relationships and any relationship difficulties you may be experiencing.
+It can help you focus on any concerns you may have, it can provide clarity and personal understanding, gain personal insights, develop strategies, identify goals and increase self-acceptance, self-awareness, self-esteem and self-expression.

 What to Expect

-As a counsellor I am fully aware that talking about yourself, your problems, your thoughts and your feelings can be a daunting, uncomfortable, alien and sometimes a fearful situation to be in.
+As a counsellor I am fully aware that talking about yourself, your problems, your thoughts and your feelings can be a daunting, uncomfortable and sometimes a fearful situation to find yourself in.

-I will try to help, support and ease you through this process as much as possible, giving you as much clear information as I can as we go along.
-I will go through with you prior to our first meeting what to expect and I will try my best to answer any questions you may have regarding our first meeting and the process as a whole.
+I will try to help, support and ease you through this process as much as possible in my warm and friendly manner, giving you as much clear information as I can as we go along.
+I will go through with you prior to our first meeting what to expect and I will answer any questions you may have regarding our first meeting and the process as a whole.

 During our first session we will explore at your pace the reason/s you have decided to come to counselling and agree together a way forward which suits your needs.

-Person-centred counselling can help you with a wide range of personal issues and problems.
+Counselling can address a wide range of problems or issues in your life.
 As we work together and as you experience the 'autonomy' within the counselling room, you may find it becomes less daunting and as a result you may feel that you want to address other issues or problems as and when they come up for you.

 My part in the process is not to evaluate, judge or give you advice in any way because each client and each situation is different and unique.